lostisland/faraday/docs/adapters/custom/parallel-requests.md

 Prior to the introduction of the `execute` method, the `ParallelManager` was expected to implement a `run` method and the execution of the block was done by the Faraday connection BEFORE calling that method.

-This approach made the `ParallelManager` implementation harder and keeping the state required.
+This approach made the `ParallelManager` implementation harder and forced you to keep state around.
 The new `execute` implementation allows to avoid this shortfall and support different flows.

 As of Faraday 2.0, `run` is still supported in case `execute` is not implemented by the `ParallelManager`,